The more you understand your pet and why he or she behaves a certain way, the easier treatment and training will be!

 - Obsessive compulsive behaviours such as tail chasing or pacing

-Your vet is trained in assessing behavoural problems and can advise the most appropriate treatment.
+Your vet can assess behaviour and advise the most appropriate treatment for your fur child.
 This may involve training or referring to a veterinary behaviourist’s dedicated behaviour modification plan.
 Some dogs may require medication to help with their behavioural problem.